 However, if you disagree with me on this point, you can collect stories using other surveying software and import them into NarraFirma through a CSV (spreadsheet) file.

 Yes, you can import stories from a spreadsheet (CSV) file.
-To do this, you need to create a story form description (also in CSV), which will tell NarraFirma what to find in your data file.
+To do this, you need to create a story form description (using NarraFirma or with a CSV story form file), which will tell NarraFirma what to find in your data file.
 This helps NarraFirma support import from any survey taking system you might be using.

 Yes, and vice versa.
 NarraFirma’s data structure doesn’t depend on either platform.
 Just export your project to a file, create a new project in your other NarraFirma installation, and import the project from your saved file.

 Yes.
 If you want to collect your stories using some other method (like SurveyMonkey or LimeSurvey or some other surveying method), you can import you stories into NarraFirma in CSV files.
-Check the help system on the “Design story forms” and “Enter stories” pages for many details on importing your data.
+Look in NarraFirma’s help system for its “Guide to importing data.”

-If you want to collect your stories using NarraFirma and export them to some other system (Tableau, R, a spreadsheet), you can export your data (on the “Enter stories” page) in CSV format.
+If you want to collect your stories using NarraFirma and export them to some other system (Tableau, R, a spreadsheet), you can export your data (on the “Export stories or story forms” page) in CSV format.

-Because the stories (and answers to questions) are text only (so far), NarraFirma should be able to handle quite a few.
-With large numbers of stories you may see some slower performance, but with typical projects of 100-300 stories, and probably even up to several hundred stories, you should not see a problem.
+Because the stories (and answers to questions) are text only (so far), NarraFirma is able to handle quite a few.
+We have stress tested it with more than 10,000 stories, and it worked fine, though slowly.
+With larger numbers of stories you will see slower performance (depending on what sort of computer it is running on).
+But with typical projects of 100-300 stories, and even several hundred stories, you should not see a problem.

 No, sorry.
 We wrote NarraFirma primarily to help people who are just getting started doing PNI projects and need some help working their way through their projects.
 If you are an experienced researcher or facilitator, you can ignore the guidance in NarraFirma, but you can’t hide it.
 But if you are experienced, don’t discount the guidance NarraFirma offers out of hand.
 Taking the time to work through your plans and reflect on what has happened in a project isn’t just for novices.
 It can help even an experienced professional get new ideas and keep learning.